 Many dental procedures have been recognized for their medical nature with extensive research in the systemic link.
 Despite this development, dental practitioners are hesitant in adopting cross medical coding because they don’t understand the requisites and correct method of cross coding.
 Especially the difference between CMS-1500 medical reimbursement forms from regular dental CPT coding discourages cross coding practices in dental care providers.
 It is therefore, essential to understand the value-add of dental cross medical coding for the financial health of your practice –

-Cross Dental Medical Billing and coding can be done for various procedures regularly offered as dental care by dentists, such as –
+Dental cross medical coding can be done for various procedures regularly offered as dental care by dentists, such as –